 A350 Parkstone Road – from pedestrian crossing adjacent Poole Park tennis courts to the Civic Centre Gyratory.
-Full Road Closure in place Monday 7.30am 8 April, road closed to Eastbound traffic from 7pm Monday 8th until 7pm Monday 15th April.
-Effective 24 hours a day until completion.
+WORKS COMPLETE.

 Jersey Road – from Alderney Avenue to Carisbrooke Crescent.
 Start date and traffic management TBC.

 Preventative Maintenance: extending the life of the existing road surface by preventing pot holes and follows department for transport guidance that 'prevention is better than cure'.
 Surface treatments are laid directly on top of the existing road without removing the original material.